 How will you set the goal and run a marathon?
 It requires preparation if you want to minimize the risk of going down and drop out of the race.
-All of your small “inadequacies” enlarges towards the end of the race, if you are not properly prepared.
-How To Set-up Your Wonderful Marathon Goals is a long-term project with a lot of goal-directed training and organization of everyday life. the keywords are:
+All of your small “inadequacies” enlarges towards the end of the race if you are not properly prepared.
+How to set-up your exciting marathon goal is a long-term project with a lot of goal-directed training and organization of everyday life. the keywords are:

 Setting The Goals – Your Marathon Base